sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/the-silverstone-theater-mystery.md

 Rewards
 : - Regent Silverstone returned the loan for the theater, worth 400 gold.
   - The party spent 200 gold to join the Delver's Guild.
+  - Marigold of House Tealeaf gave them a small pouch of "magic beans", which they passed to the alchemist Lavinia Goldfound for investigation.

+Contacts
+: - Gained Contact: Marigold of House Tealeaf

 To be determined...